-The .io is gaining popularity with tech and startup businesses.
+The .io has gained popularity with tech and startup businesses.
 There are multiple reasons for them turning away from the .com.

 There are also practical reasons.
-A good name should be short, memorable and unique and in an oversaturated .com market that’s getting increasingly hard.
+Ideally, a good name should be short, memorable and unique and in an oversaturated .com market this has become increasingly difficult to achieve.

 It’s also a statement on your business.
-Adopting the .io is a strong indication that you’re in an innovative and forward-thinking tech or start-up business.
-This can foster a sense of understanding and empathy in the industry — which in turn gains trust.
+For this reason, adopting the .io is a strong indication that you’re in an innovative and forward-thinking tech or start-up business.
+In fact, this can foster a sense of understanding and empathy in the industry — which in turn gains trust.

 Finally, as things stand, trust is your most powerful currency as a small business.